 Medicinal properties of brass cookware

 Other than looking like gold and giving off a radiant shine, brass as a metal has wonderful medicinal properties which makes brass cookware very beneficial for use.
 The composition of brass cookware makes it ideal for cooking bland and non-acidic foods.
-It also has a remarkable property of retaining 95% micronutrients in the food and maintain a rich taste.
+It also has a remarkable property of retaining 95% micronutrients in the food and maintains a rich taste.

-Brass helps in providing stronger and healthier hair and also provides melanin for flawless looking skin.
+Brass helps in providing stronger and healthier hair and also provides melanin for flawless-looking skin.
 Not to forget that melanin is a very important component of our skin that ensures our skin is safe from all the external harm and UV rays.
 In short, eating and cooking in brass cookware helps our health find its way to better health and enrichment.

 Brass cookware in comparison to other metal cookware: All of the metals used for cooking have unique properties that distinguish them from others.

 Just like cooking and eating in copper utensils detoxify the body and provide antioxidants, silver cookware provides coolness to the body and iron utensils help reduce chances of anemia, brass has specific properties that distinguish it from other metal cookware including low melting points, easy handling, better transfer of heat and preservation of nutrients.